hannahdesmond/mastery-curriculum/chapter7/README.md

 array
 ```

 > Watch out!
 Arrays are _zero-indexed_.
-That means they count from zero: the first element is in position `0`.
-Play with the code example above until that's clear.
+That means they count from zero, the first element is in position `0`.
+Play with the code example above to remove "a".

 We can also remove just the _last element of an array_ by sending an array the `pop` message: